tarantool/doc/doc/concepts/engines/memtx.rst

 are not considered committed and are not responded to a client until they are replicated onto some number of replicas.

-For more information on replication, refer to the :doc:`corresponding chapter </book/replication/index>`.
+For more information on replication, refer to the :ref:`corresponding chapter <replication>`.

 .. _memtx-summary: